 I had opened up to my new writer-friend because she has a 19-year-old son, and I desperately wanted her to relate to my situation.

-The day before, I’d spent twenty minutes crying in the bathroom after my son had said something particularly hurtful to me.
+The day before, I’d spent 20 minutes crying in the bathroom after my son had said something particularly hurtful to me.
 Hearing her describe the process as “heartbreaking” validated my feelings of desperation and sadness.
-It was a relief to know that other mothers and (presumably dads) are in the same place.
+It was a relief to know that other mothers (and presumably dads) are in the same place.

 Thankfully my son is not so moronic as ‘Kevin’, although he rolls his eyes and leaves a room in the same dismissive manner and at times I suspect finds us derisible.

 In fact, part of the problem is that he can argue his way out of most situations leaving me feeling inadequate, petty and controlling and totally unprepared for teen parenting.